blacklightpy/vaultofknowledge/Identity Protocols.md

 # Record Keeping
 - Lightweight Directory Access Protocol (LDAP)
+- Domain Name Service (DNS)

 # Authentication
 Used to verify a user

-- Simple Authentication and Security Layer (SASL): SASL is an authentication protocol base for Apache.
+- Simple Authentication and Security Layer (SASL):
+	- SASL is an authentication protocol base for Apache.
 For example, mod_authz_ldap authentication method queries LDAP for credentials and verifies against it.
 - Security Assertion Markup Language (SAML)

 # Authorization